particle-iot/docs/src/content/notes/configure-wifi.md

 particle serial wifi
 ```

 This will interactively prompt you for the information needed to connect to your Wi-Fi network.
 The device must be in listening mode (blinking dark blue) for this command to work.

+Upon successful completion, the device should be breathing cyan (light blue).

 The [Particle CLI command reference](/reference/developer-tools/cli/#particle-serial-wifi) includes more information about this and other comamnds.